Skip to main content

 | |<=========================================| |

-By nature of CS-SR policies, paths will be computed and maintained by
+Given the nature of CS-SR Policies, paths are computed and maintained

 bandwidth allocation control, as well as monitoring facilities to

-ensure SLA compliance for the live of the CS-SR Policy.
+ensure SLA compliance for the life of the CS-SR Policy.

-When using PCEP as the communication protocol on the endpoints, the
+* When using PCEP as the communication protocol, the controller is a

-centralized entity is a stateful PCE defined in [RFC8231].
-When
+stateful PCE as defined in [RFC8231].
+When using SR-MPLS

-When using BGP as the communication protocol on the endpoints, the
+* When using BGP as the communication protocol, the BGP extensions

-In order to satisfy the requirements of CS-SR policies, each link in
+To satisfy the requirements of CS-SR Policies, each link in the

 * An adjacency-SID which is: